dj1ch/pico-key/README.md

 A physical pentesting toolkit on a regular Raspberry Pi Pico.

 ### Intro
 The Raspberry Pi Pico is a flexible microcontroller board designed for multiple purposes.
-With this project I intend to use make a powerful Keystroke Injection tool for such an intricate board with a special purpose.
+With this project, I intend to use make a powerful Keystroke Injection tool for such an intricate board with a special purpose.
 It is designed to be easy to configure, modify, and use for fun.
 This will be designed to be a little more than a *Bad USB*.
-Instead of being a basic, high level program on a Pico, we build firmware designed for this purpose.
+Instead of being a basic, high-level program on a Pico, we build firmware designed for keystroke injection.

 ### Development progress
 This [project](https://github.com/users/dj1ch/projects/3) showcases my progress thus far.